AndreaNardinocchi/placemark/README.md

 - [Cloudinary](https://cloudinary.com/)
 - [Render](https://render.com/)

-whose data can be manually submitted by the user, and fed into the app, and sored into a Mongo database .
+whose data can be manually submitted by the user, and fed into the app, and stored into a Mongo database .

 # What this project does

-Its purpose is simply to create and show placemarks or [points of interest](https://en.wikipedia.org/wiki/Point_of_interest) to the user, which, as mentioned earlier, are fed into the app by the user itself.
+Its purpose is simply to create and show placemarks or [points of interest](https://en.wikipedia.org/wiki/Point_of_interest) or destinations to the user, which, as mentioned earlier, are fed into the app by the user itself.
 In a nutshell, the user creates their own points of interest via a [Bulma form](https://bulma.io/documentation/form/).
-However, these placemarks will be 'categorized', namely they are created on the hill of a category, which precedes them in the app hierarchy (user -> categories -> placemarks).
+However, these placemarks will be 'categorized', namely they are created on the hill of categories selected by the user, which precedes them in the app hierarchy (user -> categories -> placemarks).
 Therefore, the user will first sign-up or log-in, then, they will create a category (only 4 categories are allowed per user), and, once the category is created, relevant placemarks will be added for each category (Ex. category 'Restaurants' -> placemark 'A Casa do Porco, São Paulo').

 In a nutshell, the user will have a dashboard with a list of categories they have added, and each of them will link out to a list of their placemarks.
 Additionaly, each placemark will link out to a simple dedicated and individual placemark landing page.

 # Why the project is useful

 The project is useful for those users that would like to note down those destinations or, better said, those points of interest/placemarks/locations, and so on and so forth, that they would like to visit.
-Nevertheless, the user will also be able to mark down whether a placemark has finally been visited.
-As I will explained further down this document, selcting whether a placemark has been visited or not is actually a mandatory field in the placemark form and its info is relevants for 'statistical purposes'.
+Nevertheless, the user will also be able to mark down whether a placemark has eventually been visited (like adding a check to a dashboard line).
+As I will explain further down this document, 'selecting' whether a placemark has been visited or not is actually a mandatory field in a placemark form, and its info is relevants for 'analytical purposes'.

-Apart from all of the above, the very main purpose of the project was for the writer to be exposed to the use of Bulma components, Javascript, node.js, hapi.js, handlebars, and all of the frameworks, modules, platforms above mentioned, when developing a MVC [Model View Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+Apart from all of the above, the very main purpose of the project was for the writer to be exposed to the use of Bulma components, Javascript, node.js, hapi.js, handlebars, and all of the frameworks, modules, platforms above mentioned, when developing a MVC [Model View Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) app.

-The ultimate idea here would have also been to expand the website insofar that it would have included a Google map indicated the geolocation of each placemark right inside each placemark card (the one currently in it is just a placeholder).
+The ultimate idea here would have also been to expand the website insofar that it would have included a Google map indicating the geolocation of each placemark right inside each placemark card (the map currently in the placemark card is just a placeholder).

-In addition to that, I wanted to ensure that the user geocoordinates, added when signing up, would be values retrieved from a function that calculates the distance from the user location to the placemark locatio.
-Alás, I did not get that far, hence, the user will have to also add their coordinates to the category they create to ensure that they will at least have a calculation of the furthest and nearest placemark in their list.
+In addition to that, the objective I had was for the user geocoordinates values, added when signing up, to be used in a function that calculates the distance from the user's to the placemark location.
+Alás, I did not get that far, hence, the user will have to add their location geocoordinates to the category they add as well to ensure that they will at least get a calculation of the furthest and nearest placemark in their list in the analytics banner in the category page.

 Technical challenges at this stage of my study are not always easy to overcome.
 Nevertheless, I count on the lectures to come to be able to fill my knowledge gaps, and being able to ultimately revisit and enhance the app soon.

 # How users can get started with the project

-# Home page
+## Home page

 As a user opens up the **PlaceMark** app, they will see a sticky nav bar on the top for an easy navigation throughout the website.

-## Navigation bars
+### Navigation bars

 The Navbar shows all items that the user needs for a comfortable and friendly navigation.
-The **welcome-menu.hbs** partial is the one that the user will see in the 'log out' state (it also contains the PlaceMark logo, which is clickable and links to the Homepage **main.hbs**.):,
+The **welcome-menu.hbs** partial is the one that the user will see in the 'log out' state (it also features the PlaceMark logo, which is clickable, and links to the Homepage **main.hbs**.):

 ![alt text](image.png)

-whereas the **menu.hbs** is what the user will see in their loggedin state, which contain more items (it also contains the logo, which is clickable and links to the Dashboard view **dashboard.hbs**.):
+The **menu.hbs**, instead, is what the user will see in their loggedin state, which contains more items (it also features the logo, which is clickable, and links to the Dashboard view **dashboard.hbs**.):

 ![alt text](image-1.png)